tuomassalo/tab-numbering/README.md

 # tab-numbering
-Google Chrome extension: add numbering to tab titles
+A browser extension for add numbering to tab titles.
+Uses WebExtensions API, and thus works on at least Chrome and Firefox.

 ![Screenshot](./screenshot.png)